-Mark Herold Wines now has a “public face” for their wines with the opening of their tasting room just down from the Oxbow Public Market near the Napa River.
+Mark Herold Wines operates a tasting room just down from the Oxbow Public Market near the Napa River.
 A few years ago there were no tasting rooms in this part of Napa – today there a number within a block or two of each other.
 Visit one – visit several – they are all within easy walking distance of each other.

 This is a unique tasting experience (by Napa standards) as nearly all of their wines are from non Napa sources (although they are made in the city of Napa).
 It is almost expected that when you walk into a Napa based tasting room you will find the obligatory Chardonnay and Cabernet Sauvignon.
 For several years you would visit this tasting room and would not be able to taste a Napa Cab – that has changed of course and now Mark Herold offers a number of Cabernet Sauvignons for tasting.
 A number of their wines are made with varietals you typically will be hard pressed to find in Napa.
 And the tasting room often has some select older vintages available for trying as well as purchasing.

 Mark and his General Manager Mike Loberg (who has been working with Mark since his days at Joseph Phelps) scour a number of California’s wine regions sourcing the best possible fruit they can find.
 They source from Mendocino and Lake Counties in the north to Lodi further south and east.
 Some of these grapes include the Spanish varietals Albarino and Graciano and additional varietals such as Carignan and Grenache.